William Vainqueur: Olympique de Marseille (loan)

-Despite keen on joining the club on a permanent basis at the end of the 2016–17 season, the club did not make a permanent offer on Vainqueur.
+Despite keen on joining the club on a permanent basis at the end of the 2016–17 season, Olympique de Marseille did not make a permanent offer on Vainqueur.

 Antalyaspor

 On 4 September 2017, Vainqueur moved to Süper Lig side Antalyaspor on a three-year contract.
 The move reported to have cost 500,000 euros.
-Upon joining the club, he said he was offered a chance to join Galatasaray but opted to join Antalyaspor.
-He was also given a number nineteen shirt.
+Upon joining the club, he was offered a chance to join Galatasaray but opted to join Antalyaspor.
+Vainqueur was also given a number nineteen shirt.

-Vainqueur made his Antalyaspor debut on 15 September 2017, where he started the match before coming off at half time, in a 2–0 win over Kayserispor.
-However, he suffered two separate injuries between mid–October and early–November.
-As a result, he failed to make an impact for the side, having played 715 minutes in ten matches by the end of the year.
-While on the sidelines from injury, his contract at Antalyaspor was then terminated on 31 January 2018.
-Unfortunately, he remained at the club after decided against following some of his teammates left the club, as a result of the club's financial problems.
-Vainqueur made his return on 19 February 2018, where he came on as a late substitute, in a 2–1 win over Kayserispor.
-However, towards the end of the 2017–18 season, he was sidelined, due to suspension and injuries.
-He went on to make twenty appearances in all competitions at his first season at the club.
+He made his debut for Antalyaspor, starting a match before coming off at half time, in a 2–0 win over Kayserispor on 15 September 2017.
+However, Vainqueur suffered two separate injuries between mid–October and early–November.
+As a result, he failed to make an impact for the club, having played 715 minutes in ten matches by the end of the year.
+While on the sidelines from injury, it was reported that his contract at Antalyaspor was then terminated on 31 January 2018.
+Unfortunately, he remained at the club after deciding against leaving Antalyaspor following some of his teammates left the club, as a result of their financial problems.
+Vainqueur made his return to the first team on 19 February 2018, coming on as a late substitute, in a 2–1 win over Kayserispor.
+However, towards the end of the 2017–18 season, he was sidelined on two separate occasions, due to suspension and injuries.
+He went on to make twenty appearances in all competitions at his first season at Antalyaspor.

-Ahead of the 2018–19 season, it was reported that Vainqueur was released by the club once again.
+Ahead of the 2018–19 season, it was reported that Vainqueur was released by Antalyaspor once again.
 However, he stayed at the club in the end.
-Nevertheless, Vainqueur was linked a move away from the club.
-Although he continued to remain in the first team.
-However, Vainqueur suffered an injury.
+Nevertheless, Vainqueur was linked a move away from Antalyaspor.
+He made his three starts for the club in the first four league matches of the season.
+However, Vainqueur suffered an injury that saw him out for a month.
+On 30 October 2018, he made his return from injury, starting the whole game, in a 4–1 win against Yomraspor in the fourth round of the Türkiye Kupasi.
+His return was short–lived when Vainqueur suffered two separate occasions in the first half of the season.
+After leaving Antalyaspor, he made nine appearances in all competitions.

+At the end of the 2019–20 season, Vainqueur was finally released by Antalyaspor.
+After leaving the club, he quietly announced his retirement from professional football.